 Have you ever tried to be creative in a cube farm (or an open floor plan?)Have you ever tried to be creative in an inspiring environment?

 Would it not seem logical to capitalize on the better result?

-There are countless studies which tip their hat to the productivity gains tied to workplace flexibility.
+There are countless studies that tip their hat to the productivity gains tied to workplace flexibility.

-It’s good for creativity, it's environmentally friendly, its cheaper for organizations, and it promotes better balance for the staff.
+It’s good for creativity, it’s environmentally friendly, it is cheaper for organizations, and it promotes better balance for the staff.

 The organizations we lead will promote flexibility as much as we demand delivery.
 Flexibility is not about being lazy; it is about maximizing time and effectiveness to deliver the best results.

 The millennials are a generation who expect more from nearly every facet of life; who hope to make a positive impact on the world; and who will not accept the status quo.

 We are asking questions, and demanding answers.

 To our parents and grandparents who may be frustrated with us: THANK YOU.

 We are becoming the disruptive innovators that you always hoped we would be.